Ecasept/RoboCup-Rescue-Maze/README.md

 ```

 Once you have installed the required libraries, you can open the project using the Arduino IDE and compile it.

+# License

+This project is licensed under the GNU General Public License v3.0 or later.